Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 If link $l$ and $l'$ both having 1 unit of length, Eq.~(\ref{eq:congestion_unit_rewrite}) is equivalent to Eq.~(\ref{eq:congestion_effect}).

-Eq.~(\ref{eq:congestion_effect}) shows that the congestion effect caused by the capacitated node can be evaluated by the Lagrangian of the node capacity constraint.
-When the switched links are identical in length, the congestion effect equals to $\frac{\pi_i q_s}{z_i\bar{q}}$.
+Eq.~(\ref{eq:congestion_effect}) shows that the congestion effect caused by the capacitated node can be evaluated by the Lagrange multiplier of the node capacity constraint.
+When the switched links are identical in length, the congestion effect equals to $\frac{\pi_l q_l}{z_l\bar{q}}$.
+The same logic can be applied to capacitated hub links.
 This concludes the proof. \end{proof}

 The lower-level assignment model is a convex quadratic programming (QP) problem, which can be easily solved with off-the-shelf solvers at scale.
 Moreover, it exhibits characteristics that allow us to solve the bilevel problem to global optimality as well.